sous-chefs/elasticsearch/README.markdown

 Set your AWS credentials either in the "elasticsearch/aws" data bag, or directly in the role/node configuration.

-If you include the `elasticsearch::data` and `elasticsearch::ebs` recipes, an EBS volume will be automatically created, formatted and mounted so you can use it as a local gateway for _Elasticsearcg_.
+If you include the `elasticsearch::data` and `elasticsearch::ebs` recipes, an EBS volume will be automatically created, formatted and mounted so you can use it as a local gateway for _Elasticsearch_.
 When the EBS configuration contains a `snapshot_id` value, it will be created with data from the corresponding snapshot.
 See the `attributes/data` file for more information.

 If you include the `elasticsearch::proxy` recipe, it will configure the _Nginx_ server as